jljorgenson18/bn-lambdaQueueUtils/README.md

 # lambdaQueueUtils
-This is a set of utils for
+This is a set of utils to help handle events in lambda functions

 ## Installation: